Jibbajabbajim/GT7-RaceEngineer/README.md

 ## Future Versions

-VOICES - More voices will be added.
+VOICES/LANGUAGES - More to be be added.

 TYRE TEMPERATURES - More information such as cold tyres warning and normal temp notification.